Submissions

 10. The manuscript structure already consist: Introduction, Method/Material, Result and Discussion, Conclusion, Acknowledgement, and References.

 11. References are written according the writing style of MEV.
-The primary references are no less than 80% from at least fifteen sources and had been taken from the late ten year publications.
+The primary references are no less than 80% from at least twenty-five sources and had been taken from the late ten year publications.

 12. The instructions in Ensuring a Blind Review have been followed to the submitted manuscript.